HugoGGuerrier/Bookin/README.md

 ### Auto build

-* If you're using Unix then you're a true programmer and a superior mind, just run `autobuild.sh` to automatically build the Bookin app in a jar.
+* If you're using Unix then you're a true programmer and a have superior mind, just run `autobuild.sh` to automatically build the Bookin app in a jar.
 * If you're using macOS, you can try to run the `autobuild.sh` script.
-If it fails, build the web app manually.
+If it fails, build the app manually.
-* If you're using Windows then build manually you peasant.
+* If you're using Windows then build manually you peasant (or run `autobuild.bat` like the peasant you are).

 ### Manual build